WeBuildXR/app/README.md

 Run the following commands from within the repository's root folder to setup the application:

-1. `npm install`
+`npm install`
-2. `npm install webpack-dev-server`

 ## Running

-Run the following commands from within the repository's root folder to run the project using `webpack-dev-server`:
+Run the following commands from within the repository's root folder to run the project using `npx webpack`:

-1. `npm start`
+`npm start`

 ## Build

-Run the following commands from within the repository's root folder to build the project using `webpack`:
+Run the following commands from within the repository's root folder to build the project using `npx webpack`:

-1. `npm run build`
+`npm run-script build`

 ## Structure